 When I went hiking there for the first time I was apprehensive, because I did not know which branch to choose.
 I was not sure if I could find my way back, since there did not seem to be trail signage.

-However, Bukit Gasing is very small, and the many trails inside are fairly close to each other, that you’d wander onto another one even if you did.
+However, Bukit Gasing is very small, and the many trails inside are fairly close to each other, that you’d wander onto another one even if you did accidentally take the wrong fork.
 One morning was enough to satisfy my initial apprehensions of not knowing which trail to choose.

-Unlike some other nature trails, they don’t really ‘go’ anywhere.
+Unlike some other nature trails, the ones at Bukit Gasing don’t really ‘go’ anywhere.
 That’s why there’s no information to indicate the trail names, and its estimated hiking length and time, and what to find at the end.
 This is a rambling forest.

 Trail runners and ‘hashers’ in Gasing Hill